-Recently, an article was published in the United Kingdom showing that too many types of hernia mesh are being used in patients visiting doctors and surgeons for hernia repairs.
-While some of these mesh types are effective, there is no way that more than 100 types of mesh have been clinically tested and shown to be effective.
+Recently, an article in the United Kingdom showed that patients visiting doctors and surgeons for hernia repairs were exposed too many types of hernia mesh.
+While some of these mesh types are effective, few of the more than 100 types of surgical mesh have been clinically tested and shown to be effective.

-Hernia mesh devices can be approved if they are similar to other products that have been manufactured in the past.
-This means that some forms of hernia mesh reach the open market without ever having been tested in a clinical trial.
-They might never have been placed in a human body before they are used in patients for the first time.
+Hernia mesh devices can be approved if they are similar to other products manufactured in the past.
+This means some forms of hernia mesh reach the open market without ever being tested in a clinical trial.
+They might never have been placed in a human body before being used in patients for the first time.

 One example is placing hernia mesh in rabbits, leaving it in for a few days, and then looking at the rabbits to see if they are okay.
-This raises a number of red flags.
-First, rabbits are not people and their bodies are fundamentally different.
+This raises several red flags.
+First, rabbits are not people, and their bodies are fundamentally different.
 The idea that rabbits are similar to people is a big stretch.

-Now that problems are starting to arise, hernia mesh recalls are being issued.
-Regulatory agencies are starting to crack down on the use of untested hernia mesh.
-Sadly, for many people who have already undergone procedures to have this dangerous mesh implanted, it might be too late.
-While there are cases where the hernia mesh can be removed, this requires going back to the operating room a second time.
+Sadly, it might be too late for many people who have already undergone procedures to have this dangerous mesh implanted.
+While there are cases where the hernia mesh can be removed, this requires returning to the operating room a second time.
 Then, the mesh needs to be replaced with a different option.

 Some of the complications, particularly those involving nerves, are permanent.
 Fortunately, medical and legal professionals are always willing to lend these patients a helping hand.